DevSquads/JournalTask/README.md

 The project is built using the following technologies:

 - Exppress.js (node.js back-end Framework)
-- Nuxt.js (javascript front-end framework)
+- Nuxt.js a progressive framework based on Vue. js (javascript front-end framework)
 - Firebase (database)

 Project files consists of two main folders